 - JSP can be viewed as a high-level abstraction of Java Servlets.
-JSPs are translated into Servlets at runtime, thus every JSP can be called a Servlet in disguise.
-JSPs have access to the entire family of Java APIs, meaning JSP can do anything which a Servlet is capable of performing.
+JSPs are translated into Servlets at runtime; thus, every JSP can be called a Servlet in disguise.
+JSPs have access to the entire family of Java APIs, meaning JSP can do anything that a Servlet can perform.

 - JSP provides a mechanism that provides a way of developing web pages that support dynamic content.
-This would enable developers to insert Java code into HTML pages by making uses of special tags, standard actions.
-Not just special tags can help a developer to write the program, but a developer can also create custom tags that are built on custom logic.
+This would enable developers to insert Java code into HTML pages by using special tags and standard actions.
+Not just special tags can help a developer write the program, but a developer can also create custom tags built on custom logic.

 What is PHP?

 - PHP started its journey as a small open source project which has eventually evolved over the years.
 It can be efficiently utilized to manage dynamic content, session tracking, and building e-commerce websites.
 There are lots of popular databases, which can be integrated efficiently with PHP code.
-Its code is usually processed by a PHP interpreter which is implemented as a module in web server.
+Its code is usually processed by a PHP interpreter, which is implemented as a module in the webserver.

 - The web server combines the results of interpreted and executed PHP code, which could be of any type, including images.
 PHP is smugly zippy in its execution.
 Its execution works even smoother when compiled as an Apache module on the Unix side.
 PHP also supports a considerable number of major protocols such as POP3, IMAP, and LDAP.